gradualgames/ggvm/README.md

 effects typically cancel their corresponding apu channel.
 In GGVm, the sound effect will mix along with the music.

-A downside is the degree of control you have over audio play- back.
+A downside is the degree of control you have over audio playback.
 GGVm supports most typical scenarios in use for NES homebrew games, but a highly advanced sound system may be difficult or impossible to fully replicate.

 # Instructions for Creating a Custom RasterEffectManager